 This article explains how to immediately stop all sales and reservations for a performance.

 When you first set up your single-ticket revenue vouchers, you may have left unchecked the option for “Self-changes allowed.”
-In such cases, cancelling, refunding, or changing a single-ticket buyer’s ticket requires box office intervention.
+In such cases, canceling, refunding, or changing a single-ticket holder’s ticket requires box office intervention.

-You may prefer to handle it the same way for reaccommodating single-ticket buyers when a performance is cancelled.
+You may prefer to handle it the same way for reaccommodating single-ticket holders when a performance is canceled.
 But you also have the option of allowing them to reaccommodate themselves without box office intervention, by following these steps:

-- Go to Vouchers and filter to show Regular Revenue Vouchers.
-Select a revenue voucher that has redemptions valid for the cancelled performance and click on its name to edit it.
+- Go to the Vouchers tab and filter to show only Regular Revenue Vouchers.
+Select a voucher type that has redemptions for the canceled performance and click on its name to edit it.

 - Check the box “Self-changes allowed” and save changes.

-- Make a note to yourself that after the dust settles from the cancelled performance, you should restore the previous value of this checkbox if needed.
+- Make a note to yourself that after the dust settles from the canceled performance, you should restore the previous value of this checkbox if needed (see below).

-Allowing self-change on a regular revenue voucher will also give the buyer the ability to refund their own purchases of these vouchers.
-Also, this change affects all vouchers of this type and not necessarily just the ones purchased for the cancelled performance.
-These are impacts which most theaters normally don’t want; but presumably cancelling a performance is a special case.
+Allowing self-change on a regular revenue voucher will also give the single-ticket holder the ability to refund their own purchases of these vouchers.
+Also, this change affects all vouchers of this type and not necessarily just the ones purchased for the canceled performance.
+These are impacts which most theaters normally don’t want; but presumably canceling a performance is a special case.

-Assuming you have MailChimp connected to Audience1st, the following will let you compose an email to notify all patrons with valid email addresses.
+If you have Mailchimp connected to Audience1st, you can use the Reports tab to quickly send an email to notify all ticket holders and subscribers affected by the canceled performance.
+This automated method will cover all affected patrons except for those who do not have a valid email address in Audience1st.
 In practice, this should be everyone except patrons that were hand-entered without an email address by box office staff.